wpstudio/blazecoin/README.md

+###
+ALERT
+###

+Please don't download this source code right now, I'm in the middle of redoing the coin control aspect of Blazecoin.
+-- WPStudio

 Blazecoin - a fork of Litecoin version with fast block time and faster confirmations (2 confirmations needed instead of 6).
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 30 second block target